facelessuser/Rummage/docs/src/markdown/usage.md

 ![Content Tab](/images/content_tab.png)

-## Regular Expression Flags
+## Options

+Rummage supports the default regular expression library ([Re][re]) that comes with Python and the 3rd party [Regex][regex] library, and though the basic syntax and features are similar between the two, Regex provides many additional features, some of which causes the syntax to deviate greatly from Re.
+If you are using Re, you will not see all the options shown below.
+Please check out documentation for whichever engine you have chosen to learn more about its specific feature set.
+This documentation will only briefly cover the features that can be enabled in each engine.

-### Common Regular Expression Flags
+### Common Options

-Both the Re and Regex engine have a couple of shared flags that are exposed in Rummage.
-These toggles are found directly under the search and replace text boxes.
+Both the Re and Regex engine have a couple of shared flags that are exposed in Rummage as checkboxes.
+These checkboxes are found directly under the search and replace text boxes.

 Toggle                      | Description
 --------------------------- | -----------